mailpile/python-passcrow/docs/README.md

 4. Each of the other fragments is put in escrow with a Passcrow Helper, along with instructions on how to verify the identity of the owner.
-   Escrow Requests are themselves encrypted to safeguard the identity of the user until they initiate a recovery.
+   Escrow Requests themselves are partially encrypted to safeguard the identity of the user.

+5. (**Optional:** In the case of Ephemeral Recovery, a random Recovery Key is generated and that used to derive encryption keys and IDs which are in turn used to encrypt and places the Recovery Package itself in escrow on a passcrow server.
+The user then only needs the Recovery Key and server name to initiate recovery, information which can be written down and kept safe "by hand.")

 Recovery: